PuffinBlue/josharcher/content/blog/2017-12-13-motivation-is-dangerous.md

 Discipline keeps you going through unpleasantness.

 It is discipline that will get you up on in the early hours to do that run in the freezing morning air.
-It is discipline that will let you grind out hour after hour of difficult work as you chase that goals you set yourself.
+It is discipline that will let you grind out hour after hour of difficult work as you chase the goals that you set yourself.

 Only discipline - not motivation, not enthusiasm, not desire, not interest - only discipline is the sustainable path to achievement.